 Addressing freshwater ambitions explicitly through Nationally Determined Contributions (NDCs) provides a key entry-point for countries to emphasise the importance of freshwater strategies for adapting to climate change and reducing greenhouse gas emissions.
 Including wetlands explicitly in the next round of their NDCs (to be communicated by 2020) will help countries to raise awareness of this in dialogues and political processes at all levels and discuss targets and set policies.
-This policy brief using the three guiding questions of the Talanoa Dialogue: Where are we?
+This policy brief uses the three guiding questions of the Talanoa Dialogue: Where are we?
 Where do we want to go? and How do we get there?

 - While we see increased recognition on safeguarding wetlands as key natural climate buffers in landscapes, few climate initiatives yet identify the need to protect, restore and sustainably manage these ecosystems.
 Adaptation measures in the water sector are largely focused on grey infrastructure, while nature-based solutions attract less than 1% of total investments into water resource management.